HelenevB/SEI-project03-Forage/readme.md

 **Adding another user’s image and removing images from the board**

-Since we had covered associations and de-associations in our class code-along sessions, I could tackle adding and removing images already on Forage to a board comfortably.
+Since we had covered association and de-association in our class code-along sessions, I could tackle adding and removing images already on Forage to a board comfortably.

 The critical aspect of this was ensuring only un-associated images (those not already displayed on the board) were listed for the user to select.
 I needed to query this from the board detail’s view function and add them to the context being passed to the template.

 By using the exclude method, I returned a query set that did not match the lookup parameters.
-If the “image _id “were found in  ‘board.images”, those images would not be displayed as an option to add.
+If the “image _id“ were found in "board.images”, those images would not be displayed as an option to add.

 <img src="media/readMe/boarddetail.png" width="100%">